A model for configuration spaces of points: The Cattaneo-Felder-Mnev graph complex and operad

 \begin{rem} The functor $\Omega_{PA}$ is not comonoidal since the canonical map $\Omega_{PA}(A)\otimes \Omega_{PA}(B) \to \Omega_{PA}(A\times B)$ goes ``in the wrong direction", therefore $\Omega_{PA}(\FM_D)$ is not a cooperad.
 Nevertheless, by abuse of language throughout this paper we will refer to maps such as map \eqref{map:pdGra to forms} as maps of cooperads (or cooperadic modules) if they satisfy a compatibility relation such as commutativity of the following diagram:

 \end{rem}

-The cohomology $H^\bullet(M)$ of $M$ has a canonical augmentation given by the constant functions on $M$ and since $M$ is closed, Poincar\' e duality gives us a pairing on $H^\bullet (M)$ of degree $D$.
+Since $M$ is connected, its cohomology $H^\bullet(M)$ has a canonical augmentation given by the constant functions on $M$ and since $M$ is closed, Poincar\'e duality gives us a pairing on $H^\bullet (M)$ of degree $-D$.
 We define, for any manifold $M$:

-Let us denote by $\iota\colon H^\bullet(M)\hookrightarrow \Omega_{PA}(\FM_M)$ the embedding from Convention \ref{convention}, that is, for every $\omega\in H^\bullet(M) $, $\iota(\omega)$ is a representative of the class $\omega$.
+Let us denote by $\iota\colon H^\bullet(M)\hookrightarrow \Omega_{triv}(M)$ the embedding from Convention \ref{convention}, that is, for every $\omega\in H^\bullet(M) $, $\iota(\omega)$ is a representative of the class $\omega$.
 Following Cattaneo and Mnev \cite{CM} we can define a map of dg commutative algebras (which a priori depends on various pieces of data)